 About It Takes a Village

-It Takes as Village was founded in 2009 by Cummington, MA resident Maureen Shea.
-Maureen realized that rural families needed more support when they have a baby, and the Village was born!
+It Takes as Village was founded in 2009 by Cummington, MA resident Maureen Shea when she realized that rural families needed more support during the postpartum period.
 What began as one mother supporting one mother has evolved into a support system that spans four counties, hundreds of families, and over a decade of community support.
 Through Home Visits to Hilltown families, The Village Closet donation and distribution center, and the Parent Education and Support program, families are able to build their own safety-nets for postpartum support, and neighbors can truly welcome the newest members of their Village.

 It Takes a Village Staff

 Mollie began at It Takes a Village as a Home Visit volunteer, and was drawn to the organization after experiencing isolation and depression after the birth of her first child.
 Mollie grew up in Richmond, MA and now lives in Northampton with her husband and two boys, Rowan and Calvin, and their dog Ara.
 Mollie teaches Childbirth Education, Newborn Care, and Breastfeeding classes with Crafted Birth, and enjoys finishing other people's knitting projects.